-- 5. The council responded on 13 August 2018.
-It provided the manufacturer and model of the vehicle, together with when the registration became active and when it expired. - 6.
-However it refused to provide the VRM's of the relevant vehicles on the basis that the exemptions in section 40(2) (personal data) and section 31(1)(a) (prevention and detection of crime) applied. - 7.
-Following an internal review the council wrote to the complainant on 28 August 2018.
-It maintained its position that the exemptions applied and continued to withhold the requested information.
+- 5. The council responded on 17 September 2018.
+It provided some information however it withheld the vehicle recognition marks (the VRM's) of the vehicles on the basis that section 40(2) of the Act applied (personal data). - 6.
+Following an internal review the council wrote to the complainant on 19 September 2018.
+It maintained its initial position that section 40(2) is applicable to the information.